Katharine Biggs - UK Content und Marketing Manager

 As I was quite one-sided in my previous job, I like that at parcelLab I am given the responsibility to shape our content marketing strategy in the UK in the way I think is best.
 I also like that there are open lines of communication between the founders and the staff - it creates a really positive and creative atmosphere.

 4. What do you think makes parcelLab unique?

-The culture at parcelLab is like nothing I have ever experienced.
+The culture at parcelLab is like nothing I've ever experienced.
 Everyone understands the work they need to do to make the company grow and succeed.
 Yet the atmosphere always remains upbeat, accommodating and creative.
-You rarely find that in a company with over 60 employees!
-Furthermore, I like that our product is actually changing online retail for the better.
-The ability to make the customer experience more pleasant is something that really excites me as someone who likes to shop online a lot.
+It's very rare to find that in a company with over 60 employees!
+Beyond that, I like that our product is actually changing online commerce for the better.
+The ability to make the customer experience more enjoyable is something that really excites me as someone who likes to shop online a lot.

-5. What are the qualities of the perfect parcelLab applicant?
+5. What are the characteristics of the perfect parcelLab applicant?

-The perfect candidate should be self-motivated, a team player and happy to step in when needed.
-At parcelLab there is no such thing as "it's not my job" as we all help each other out wherever needed.
+The perfect candidate should be self-motivated, a team player, and happy to jump in when needed.
+At parcelLab, there is no such thing as "it's not my job" because we all help each other out wherever needed.
 Maintaining our open and positive company culture is very important to us.
 Therefore, the perfect candidate should embody exactly these qualities.

 6. How would you describe the working atmosphere at parcelLab?

 At parcelLab we work hard and are diligent, but still the atmosphere is always fun and relaxed.
 We all get along very well and really care that everyone is doing well.

 7. What has been your favorite moment at parcelLab so far?
 And why?